Velocidex/velociraptor-docs/content/vql_reference/server/timeline/_index.md

 Arg | Description | Type
 ----|-------------|-----
-timeline|Name of the timeline to read|string (required) skip|List of child components to skip|list of string start|First timestamp to fetch|Any
-notebook_id|The notebook ID the timeline is stored in.|string
+timeline|Name of the timeline to read|string (required) components|List of child components to include|list of string skip|List of child components to skip|list of string start|First timestamp to fetch|Any notebook_id|The notebook ID the timeline is stored in.|string